takakd/translation-api/deployments/aws/README.md

 ## Requirement

 * Kubernetes and AWS knowledge
-* AWS account, which can use EKS, ECR and Amazon Translate.
+* AWS account, which can use EKS, ECR, and Amazon Translate.
 * GCP account, which can use Translation API.
 * AWS CLI: 2.1.22
 * Docker: 20.10.2